michaldziuba03/website/src/content/blog/reset-password.md

 -  You should limit the amount of reset password requests that can be send over time for single email address.
 It's easy to abuse forgot password feature and spam someone's inbox with reset emails - it's called **email bomb**.
 You can also add reCAPTCHA to prevent spam bots.
 - **Don't rely on the Host header** while creating the reset URLs to avoid Host Header Injection attacks.
 The URL should be either be defined in env variable, or should be validated against a list of trusted domains.

-### Sample Flow
+#### Sample Flow
 1. User enters their email address in forgot password page.
 2. Generate unique and random reset token.
 3. Generate reset password link (example: `https://example.com/reset/{token}`) and send it in email message.
 4. Hash token with SHA256 and store it in database.
 5. User enters link from email message.
 6. User sends form with new password and token to reset password endpoint.
 7. You should revoke all user's active sessions after successful password reset (to prevent [Unexpired Session Identifier Attack](https://msrc.microsoft.com/blog/2022/05/pre-hijacking-attacks/#account-pre-hijacking-attacks)).
-This can be tricky as express session library is very generic and *unaware* of authentication.
-You may try to build your own [Store](https://github.com/expressjs/session#store) or extend existing.

-### Database schema
+#### Database schema
 If you are using SQL you may want to use some cron job to delete expired reset tokens.
 ![SQL Schema](https://user-images.githubusercontent.com/43048524/232195594-b05801a3-af32-4f9e-b4f4-cdf17379e4d4.png)